CHILDREN OF THE CORNMOVIE REVIEW

-They enter the spooky deserted town of Gatlin only to discover that it isn't quite deserted, which really just makes it all the spookier.
+They enter the spooky deserted "downtown" of Gatlin only to discover that it isn't quite deserted, which really just makes it all the spookier.
 By this time, Vicky doesn't want to do any more investigating, she just wants to get the hell out of there.
 Burt's response can be summed up with, "Well yeah, baby, I'd like that too.
 But in case you haven't noticed, we are weirdly trapped in this town!"

 The more I think about it, the less I want to know.
 The house is a wreck and it looks like no one has lived there for some time.
 Once it's made clear to Burt that there is no phone to be had, he hears a noise from upstairs.
 Does he say, "Sorry for intruding!"?

 Does he say,

-He creeps upstairs saying, "Hello?"Hello?"
+He creeps - Creeps - upstairs (you know, like a Creep!) saying, "Hello?"
+"Hello?"

-Even more amazing, Vicky doesn't look her true love in the eyes and say,
+Even more amazing, after every freaky damn thing they've been through up to this point, Vicky doesn't look her true love straight in the eyes and say,

 CHILDREN OF THE CORN remains the biggest hullabaloo for director Fritz Kiersch, who went onto direct even worse with GOR and an Alan Smithee movie, FATAL CHARM (found these days under the title, Mutant Beast).
 For this he worked off a script by George Goldsmith who, after over 25 years has done no better.

-Kiersch mentions that the movie should be appreciated for what it is, seeing as it had such a low budget and all.
-But it costs nothing to have the script make some kind of mention regarding this anomoly.
-Also, accounting for inflation, CHILDREN OF THE CORN was made for over $6 million dollars.
-That's the price of SAW, CABIN FEVER, THE OTHER SIDE, THE SIGNAL, and HARD CANDY, today, COMBINED!
-That's more than 4 times as much as HALLOWEEN, which was made only a few years earlier.
-So yeah - it could have been done much better.
-The problem wasn't with the budget.
+In the commentary, Director Kiersch mentions that the movie should be appreciated for what it is, seeing as it had such a low budget and all.
+But it costs nothing to have the script make some kind of mention regarding this anomaly.
+Also, accounting for inflation, CHILDREN OF THE CORN's $800,000 budget in 2009 dollars equals over $1.7 million.
+That's more than the price of SAW, CABIN FEVER, or HARD CANDY, today.
+That's more than twice as much as HALLOWEEN, which was made only a few years earlier.
+So yeah - it could have been so much better.